Per Diem Pay

 What does an employer cover when employees are paid per diem?

 Per diem is Latin for per day or for each day.
 While per diem has several meanings, in relation to Human Resources, it is the daily allowance paid to employees for expenses incurred while traveling for business.
 These expenses could be for lodging, meals, tips, taxi, and other ground transportation fees.
 Incidental per diem traveling expenses also include such things as dry cleaning, laundry, phone use, WiFi, and room attendant tips.

 When Per Diem Rates Do Not Apply

 What a per diem rate does not cover is the cost of transportation to and from an employee's place of employment.
 In that case, employers either pay transportation costs separately—usually directly to the airline, train, bus, and so forth—or, the employees use their own personal source of transportation and are reimbursed according to the IRS mileage reimbursement rate.

 Examples of Employer Reimbursement for Travel

-An example of employers paying employee's transportation costs separately is when an employee works at a location for the same company that is different from the location where the employee usually works.
+Employers will pay an employee's transportation costs separately when an employee works at a location for the same company that is different from the location where the employee usually works.
 For instance, an employee's job and office are located in Michigan but, once a month they travel to Pennsylvania to work out of a different regional office for several days.